Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 **Nice to have features**
 - a resolution higher than 480p (720p is the target)
 - a nice deployment method (linux package or docker)
+- the stream will also be forwarded to a neural network, that detects people on the video.
+Can you think how to achieve that?
+The network takes in image frames (we will we processing about 1/20 of the frames)